 Safari is the most known application which caches a lot of files.
 It too uses its own internal format for its cache, and File Juicer can extract the images from the cache files, the same way as with iPhoto's internal cache files.
 Many other application (iChat, Dashboard, Mail) use Safari format cache files too, and while they are not all shown in File Juicer's menu you can drop them on File Juicer from Finder and get the images extracted the same way.

-FireFox makes a cache too, and while it does not use a private file format, its cache files does not have a file extension and browsing the cache is not practical.
+Firefox makes a cache too, and while it does not use a private file format, its cache files does not have a file extension and browsing the cache is not practical.
 If you let File Juicer process the cache it will make a html index file to the contents which will make it much faster to browse.

 iPods and iPhones can also contain images, video and text which can be searched.
 You can put the iPod in "hard disk mode" with iTunes, open its folders and take a look.
 The most inconvenient format found in there is the ithmb file format.
 It is a mess of a file format and every type of iPod has its own versions of the ithmb files.
 I try to keep track of this and allow for conversion to tiff.
 The ithmb files can also be found inside the iPhoto library, but if more than one kind of iPod is used on the same Mac File Jucier many not be able to decipher them.